Frexom/Frexom/README.md

 - I’m currently working on [a discord bot](https://github.com/Frexom/KannaSucre)

+- I also did [a small game launcher for Linux](https://github.com/Frexom/PapasLauncher) (in terminal)

 - I’m currently learning **a lot of things** (some are listed below).

 <h3 align="left">Languages :</h3>